 It can be alarming to see blood in the sink after we brush, floss, or rinse our mouths.
 While there’s no reason to panic, bleeding gums is something to be concerned about.
 In most cases, it is a simple issue of brushing or flossing too hard.
 In some instances, it may be a sign of gum disease.

-Here are a few things to know about why our gums bleed and what you can do about it.
+Here are a few things to know about why do your gums bleed and what you can do about it.

 Bleeding gums may be caused by one of the following: